AnnemarieSheehan/Walk-Hike-Run-Cork/READ.md

 - Google Chrome developer tools
 - Peer Code Review on Slack

 1. W3Schools Validator.
-I pasted the HTML from my project into the validator and got 8 warnings.
-These included spaces in image names, errors in the contact form where names did not match ID's as well as some `h1` warnings.
-I amended the errors and reposted the code.
-I then pasted the CSS code and ran the validation again, this time finding 8 errors although they all related to a one duplicate line which, when removed showed no errors.
 1. To check for errors using google chrome developer tools, I right clicked on my finished website and chose inspect.
-The only error showing related to a cookie, the message was *A cookie associated with a cross-site resource at [Fontawesome](http://fontawesome.com/) was set without the `SameSite` attribute.
-A future release of Chrome will only deliver cookies with cross-site requests if they are set with `SameSite=None` and `Secure`.
-As I don't fully understand this, further investigation is required*.
-1. I posted my project in the Peer Code Review channel on Slack and got detailed feedback with multiple suggestions and corrections.
-For example fixing file names which had capital letters, removing unused classes and code, optimising images and much more.
-I was also guided to make my navbar sticky.
-I tried this but did not like the look as the navbar is transparent and the logo was showing ontop of the phot of Ashling when you moved down the page.
-To fix this I got some guidance on Slack and was shown how to make the logo dissapear using some javascript code (acknowledgements below).
+1. I posted my project in the Peer Code Review channel on Slack
-1. Some of my file names are using capitals which is not correct, however, when I tried to fix them and push the changes to Github, the links were not working, therefore I have left them as is for this project.
-I need to be aware in my next project of creating correct file names from the begining to avoid this problem again.
+1.

 ## Deployment
  The site was deployed to github pages from Visual Studio Code as follows: